jkinney23/webmonitor/README.md

 Modules are viewed in browser at `localhost:PORT/MODULE`

 #####TODO:
-..*separate html head, etc, into html.h file for DRY-er html code ..*finish styling for modules
+- separate html head, etc, into html.h file for DRY-er html code
+- finish styling for modules
-..*add a home page!!
+- add a home page!!
-..*see about adding a navigation bar
+- see about adding a navigation bar